crosscon/secure_update_infrastructure/README.md

 This repository contains some additional infrastructure for the CROSSCON secure update toolchain, including:

-* The extended manifest generator
+* The extended manifest generator (manifest-generator folder)
 * The scripts for generating the proofs for some selected behavioral properties
 * A minimal implementation of a Firmware Server
 * A minimal implementation of a Verification Server